Back to Blog

 • Texas: No state income tax, but franchise tax may apply

-• Illinois: 1.5% replacement tax on S Corp income
+• Illinois: 1.5% replacement tax on S corp income

 Check our LLC Annual Tax and Fee Calculator for state-specific costs.